skirino/croma/README.md

         end
         ```

-- In addition to the shorthand syntax, `defun` is able to generate code for runtime type checking:
+- In addition to the shorthand syntax explained above, `defun` is able to generate code for runtime type checking:
     - guard: `soma_arg :: g[integer]`
     - validation with `valid?/1` of a type module (see below): `some_arg :: v[SomeType.t]`
 - There are also `defunp` and `defunpt` macros for private functions.